Russia's war on Ukraine latest news: Kyiv's air defence systems shoot down 10 Russian drones | Law-Order

 * Ukrainians leaving Bakhmut this week described almost constant Russian shelling that had forced residents to shelter in basements and sleep in the bitter cold.
 Reuters was not able to independently verify battlefield report.

-* Russia's close ally Belarus announced a snap military inspection including increased combat readiness in the south of the country, the latest in a burst of exercises that have prompted concern from neighbouring Ukraine.
-DIPLOMACY/ECONOMY/AID
+* Russia's close ally Belarus announced a snap military inspection including increased combat readiness in the south of the country, the latest in a burst of exercises that have prompted concern from neighbouring Ukraine. * The Kremlin said it had not received any proposals about a "Christmas ceasefire" in Ukraine.
+Earlier this week President Volodymyr Zelenskiy called earlier this week on Russia to start withdrawing its troops from his country by Christmas.

+DIPLOMACY/ECONOMY/AID * An announcement on U.S. plans to provide the Patriot missile defence system to Ukraine could be made as soon as this week, three U.S. officials told Reuters on Tuesday.

 * They also promised energy-efficient LED bulbs to ease power shortfalls and help Ukraine get through freezing winter months as Russia pounds the country's infrastructure. * Ukrainian President Volodymyr Zelenskiy said environmental harm from Russia's war would affect millions of people for years.